What is de Quervain’s Tenosynovitis?

 - Take frequent breaks when doing repeated hand and thumb actions.

 - Keep the wrist in a neutral alignment.
-In other words, keep it in a straight line with your arm, without bending it forward or backward.
+In other words, please keep it in a straight line with your arm, without bending it forward or backward.

 Your physiotherapist or doctor may suggest that you wear a unique forearm and thumb splint called a thumb spica splint.
 This splint keeps the wrist and lower joints of the thumb from moving.
 The brace allows the APL and EPB tendons to rest, giving them a chance to begin to heal.